rajesh15mhatre/AWS/AWS SAA-03 .md

  -	 You’re charged at On-Demand rate Whether you run instance or not.
   -	Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ.
 ## 44. Spot Instance Request
+- You can get upto 90% discount to on-demand
+Define max spot price and get the instance while current spot price < max
+  - The hourly spot price varies based on offer and cap